Jay Fisher: World Class Knifemaker, Photographer, Writer

 "It’s okay," Mitch said.
 "Doesn’t hurt.
 Really."

-The AO knew he was walking dead.
+The AO knew Mitch was walking dead.

 TWO

 Wesley Salinas was ready for a promotion.
 He was winding up his apprenticeship; fourth-years were always prime meat for the plant.
 Every crew wanted a fourth-year around.
 There were a lot of Electrical Journeymen that could cope with disaster, troubleshoot any Operator’s contravention or faux pas.
-But a fourth-year had been through the whole plant, knew where all the prints were hidden, knew about those rare and mysterious junction boxes hidden high in the pipe racks.
+But a fourth-year had been through the whole plant, knew where all the blueprints were hidden, knew about those rare and mysterious junction boxes hidden high in the pipe racks.
 It was also prestige to have a fourth year at the journeyman’s beck and call, doing his bidding while the journeyman clasped his hands behind his back looking distinguished in his clean denims and hard-hat.
 And if there was ever a problem, a speck in the logic, a bump in the sequence, the pair could call an intermission, lean over the print table, fingers walking out the schematic, thoughtful sunflower shells spitting into their hands.
-That was the practice, this sunflower logic, and every good journeyman had at least his left chambray shirt pocket full of those roasted salty bastards.
+That was the practice, this sunflower logic, and every good journeyman had at least his left chambray shirt pocket full of those roasted salty kernels.
 It was clear where most of the discussions took place: on elevators, around the control room, near the coffee pot just after break.
 Sometimes it looked like a flock of birds had ravaged a few dozen yellow heads down to the stem.
 In the old days, real men in trades would chew tobacco, spitting jet black streams of juice, staining the concrete.
 But maintenance workers were gentler than construction hands, sharp edges worn down by wives and softball tourneys, HMOs and political correctness.

 Wesley Salinas couldn’t have been a better prize.
 It was the line crew that courted him, and a despicable sight they were: handing him coffee in front of the foreman, squeezing his shoulder like doting fathers, glowing over his wit.
-They wanted him all right, would kiss his ass for the mere pleasure of doing so.

 "So let’s go scope out the gang."
 Norm Asary was a burly lineman, fearless and drinking.